-Question 1 - Can I set up a business while claiming job seekers allowance (JSA) or Universal Credit?
+Question 1 - Can I set up a business while claiming job seekers allowance (JSA)?

-Question 2 - Do I need to notify my employer if I start a home-based business?
+Question 2 - Do I need to notify my employer if I start a home based business?

-Question 3 - What is the difference between being a business and just making some extra money from a hobby?
+Question 3 - What is the difference between being a business and just making some extra money as a second income?

-Question 4 - I live in a Council or housing association property.
+Question 4 - I live in a housing association property.
 Can I run a business from my own home?